LocusLabsGit/iOS-Docs-Sample-Code/README.md

 # iOS-Docs-Sample-Code
-This repository contains the sample code referenced in the iOS Documentation
+This repository contains the sample code referenced in the iOS Documentation and covers both Objective-C and Swift.

 **SDK Version**
 These samples all use Version 1.6+ of the iOS SDK.